loopback1/python_scripts/README.md

 # scripts
-# just random snips I write to help with my tasks
+# just some small pieces of code to help me automate tasks